Robert Berdella: Search warrant

 On the afternoon of Bryson's escape, Berdella was arrested on charges pertaining to the sexual assault of Christopher Bryson.
-He declined to allow officers inside his home, and the search warrant earlier requested was drafted to search his property.
-Corroborating Bryson's claims of having been restrained and tortured in a second floor bedroom, investigators discovered the bedroom on the second floor was found to have burnt ropes attached to the posts at the foot of the bed.
-Also in the room was an electrical transformer, plugged into a wall, and with wires leading to the bed.
+He declined to allow officers inside his home, but the earlier requested warrant to search Berdella's property was drafted, and the officers gained access to the property the same day.
+Corroborating Bryson's claims of having been restrained and tortured in a second-floor bedroom, investigators discovered the bedroom on the second floor had burnt ropes attached to the posts at the foot of the bed.
+Also in the room was an electrical transformer plugged into a wall, with wires leading to the bed.
 A metal tray containing syringes, small bottles apparently containing prescription drugs, swabs, and eye drops were also close to the bed.
 Also found in the room were a long iron pipe, various lengths of rope, and leather belts.
-Investigators also noted that posts on the bed had been extensively worn, suggesting that restraints had earlier been tied to these posts, and that the individual or individuals had struggled to free themselves.
+Investigators also noted that posts on the bed had been extensively worn, suggesting that restraints had earlier been tied to them, and that the individual or individuals had struggled to free themselves.

 Searching the house and grounds of 4315 Charlotte Street, investigators uncovered a human skull inside a closet on the second floor of his property, and a partially decomposed human head in the backyard.
 The search also uncovered several human vertebrae scarred by both hacksaw and knife marks stowed in a hallway, and several human teeth stowed in two envelopes.
 Both a hacksaw and a miter saw were discovered in the basement of the property, and a chainsaw was also found to be soiled with bloodstains, flesh, and pubic hairs.
 Luminol tests revealed that the floor of Berdella's basement, and two plastic trash barrels, were extensively bloodstained.

-Three hundred and thirty four Polaroid pictures and 34 snapshot prints of various men were also found in Berdella's house.
-These pictures showed Christopher Bryson and several other men both in life and in death, and many of the images had been taken as the subjects had been tortured.
-The search also uncovered numerous restraints and sexual devices; pornographic literature; hypodermic needles; and a book on narcotics.
-Officers also discovered a stenographer's pad containing the detailed torture logs he had maintained for each victim above a chest of drawers, several newspaper clippings from The Kansas City Star regarding a missing young man named Jerry Howell, and both a wallet and a driving license belonging to a missing person named James Ferris was discovered in a closet on the second floor of the property.
+Three hundred and thirty-four Polaroid pictures and 34 snapshot prints of various men were also found in Berdella's house.
+These pictures showed Christopher Bryson and several other men both in life and in death; many of the images had been taken while the subjects were being tortured.
+The search also uncovered numerous restraints and sexual devices, pornographic literature, hypodermic needles, and a book on narcotics.
+Officers also discovered a stenographer's pad containing detailed torture logs that Berdella had maintained for each victim lying atop a chest of drawers.
+Several newspaper clippings from The Kansas City Star mentioning a missing young man named Jerry Howell, and a wallet and driver's license belonging to a missing person named James Ferris were discovered in a closet on the second floor of the property.